ibm-cloud-docs/cloud-object-storage/libraries/python.md

 # Using Python
 {: #python}

-Python support is provided through a fork of the Boto library.
-It can be installed from the Python Package Index via `pip install ibm-cos-sdk`.
+Python support is provided through a fork of the `boto3` library.
+It can be installed from the Python Package Index through `pip install ibm-cos-sdk`.

 Source code can be found at [GitHub](https://github.com/ibm/ibm-cos-sdk-python/).

 The `ibm_boto3` library provides complete access to the {{site.data.keyword.cos_full}} API.
-Endpoints, an API key, and the instance ID must be specified when creating a service resource or low-level client as shown in the following basic examples.
+Endpoints, an API key, and the instance ID must be specified during creation of a service resource or low-level client as shown in the following basic examples.

 The service instance ID is also referred to as a _resource instance ID_.
 The value can be found by creating a [service credential](/docs/services/cloud-object-storage/iam/service-credentials.html), or through the CLI.
 {:tip}

 Detailed documentation can be found at [here](https://ibm.github.io/ibm-cos-sdk-python/).

-## Migrating from 1.x.x
+## Upgrading from 1.x.x
 {: #python-migrate}

-The 2.0 release of the SDK introduces a namespacing change that allows an application to make use of the original `boto3` library to connect to AWS resources within the same application or environment.
-To migrate from 1.x to 2.0 some changes are necessary.
+The 2.0 version of the SDK introduces a namespacing change that allows an application to use the original `boto3` library to connect to AWS resources within the same application or environment.
+To migrate from 1.x to 2.0, some changes are necessary.

     1. Update the `requirements.txt`, or from PyPI via `pip install -U ibm-cos-sdk`.
 Verify no older versions exist with `pip list | grep ibm-cos`.
     2. Update any import declarations from `boto3` to `ibm_boto3`.
     3. If needed, reinstall the original `boto3` by updating the `requirements.txt`, or from PyPI via `pip install boto3`.